aws-cloudformation/rain/README.md

 Examples:

-* All commands (except ls for now) output in YAML-compatible output
+* All commands have YAML-compatible output
 * All commands strip formatting if stdout is not connected to a terminal

 ## Other CloudFormation tools